-For fixed-term workers, you should note that a failure to renew a fixed-term contract could constitute an unfair dismissal, so should be dealt with carefully to avoid a tribunal claim if the employee (a) alleges discrimination or (b) has accrued the 2-year qualifying period of continuous employment to bring an unfair dismissal claim.
+For fixed-term workers, you should note that a failure to renew a fixed-term contract could constitute an unfair dismissal, so you should deal with it carefully to avoid a tribunal claim if the employee (a) alleges discrimination or (b) has accrued the 2-year qualifying period of continuous employment to bring an unfair dismissal claim.

-6. Working times – In clause 6.1, fill in the normal hours to be worked and lunch break time.
+In clause 6.1, fill in the normal hours the employee is to work and lunch break time.
 Delete clause 6.2 if there is no clocking in or time recording system that applies.
 When stating the Employee’s working hours, you should have regard to the Working Time Regulations.
 Clause 6.4 does not enable you to require the Employee to work for longer than the maximum period allowed under the Regulations.
 This will depend on the nature of the work but for most employees it is not more than 48 hours a week on average.

 An Employee can contract out of the maximum limit.
 Such agreement must state expressly that he is contracting out of the Regulations and must be in writing in the employment contract or elsewhere and signed by the Employee.

-7. Location – Here you should enter the address of the main place of work of the Employee.
+Here you should enter the address of the main place of work of the Employee.
 It is a good idea to complete the second part of clause 7.1 and clause 7.2 if the Employee may have to work elsewhere at all during their employment, as otherwise making them do so may constitute a change in their terms and conditions to which you would need their consent.
-In clause 7.3, you should state whether the Employee might be required to work abroad for more than one month during the course of their employment.
+In clause 7.3, you should state whether you might require the Employee to work abroad for more than one month during the course of their employment.

 From 2012, the Pensions Act of 2008 requires employers to automatically enrol any employees who are over 22, who earn over a basic amount and who are not already in one, into a Qualifying Workplace Pension.
 This is a scheme that involves compulsory employer’s contributions equal to or in excess of a minimum percentage of the employees’ earnings.

 If you do not operate or set up such a scheme, you must enrol your employees into the Government’s default scheme, “NEST”, when your auto-enrolment “staging date” is reached, as advised by HM Revenue & Customs.
-These staging dates are being phased in over a number of years until 1 February 2018 – your staging date depends on (a) how many employees you have and (b) whether you were formed before or after 1 October 2012.
+These staging dates were being phased in over a number of years until 1 February 2018.
+Your staging date depended on (a) how many employees you have and (b) whether you were formed before or after 1 October 2012.

-12. Sick pay – Under employment law Employees are entitled to statutory sick pay (SSP) for up to 28 weeks of sick leave.
+Under employment law, Employees are due statutory sick pay (SSP) for up to 28 weeks of sick leave.
 Clause 13.2 also provides for the Employee to receive company sick pay for up to 20 days once they have completed their probation.
 Company sick pay can be any amount in excess of the statutory minimum (SSP) entitlement.

 You do not have to offer a company sick pay scheme so can delete clause 13.2 if you wish or amend it to offer a different (a) rate of pay, (b) qualifying period or (c) length of entitlement to the company sick pay.
 If you do not offer company sick pay, SSP must still be paid.
 The current standard weekly rate of SSP can be found on the Government’s website at https://www.gov.uk/statutory-sick-pay/overview.